laravel/laravel/readme.md

 ### Wonderfully Expressive Syntax

-Redirect to a named route and flash something to the session:
+Laravel strives to provide intuitive, expressive syntax.
+Code should be immediately readable and understandable.
+Need to redirect to a named route and flash something to the session?
+Here's how:

 	return Redirect::to_profile()->with('message', 'Welcome Back!');